 When you exercise, you use muscle.
 This helps build muscle mass, and muscle tissue burns more calories — even when you’re at rest — than body fat.
-If it is, indeed true, that 10 pounds of resting/passive muscle burns sixty (60) calories per day and ten (10) pounds of fat/skinn fat burns only twenty (20) to thirty (30) calories, then it is reasonable to conclude that how much fat or skinny fat is on the specific human body will negatively affect no less than passive/resting metabolism and eventually, at some threshold, slow metabolism down.
-Like in a Body Type Two (BT2), Body Type Three (BT3), or Body Type Four (BT4).
+If it is, indeed true, that 10 pounds of resting/passive muscle burns sixty (60) calories per day and ten (10) pounds of regular fat and/or skinny fat burns only twenty (20) to thirty (30) calories, then it is reasonable to conclude that how much regular fat or skinny fat is on the specific human body will negatively affect no less than passive/resting metabolism and eventually, at some threshold, slow metabolism down.
+Like in a genetic scientific Body Type Two (BT2), Body Type Three (BT3), or Body Type Four (BT4).

 BMR – Is a Fast Metabolism Possible?

-That then leads to the logical conclusion that the more muscle mass the body type has, the faster the metabolism (BMR).
+That then leads to the logical conclusion that the more muscle/mass the body type has, the faster the metabolism.
 So, in theory, it is possible then to have a fast metabolism, if the body were to:

 - have enough properly developed existing muscle on it, like with a Standard Scientific Human Body Anatomy Book Body Type One (BT1), and then

-- have additional muscle(s)/mass added through, say, heavy weightlifting or the like, to significantly increase muscle mass above and beyond the normal/average Standard Scientific Human Body Anatomy Book Body Type One (BT1).
+- have additional muscle(s)/mass added through, say, heavy weightlifting or the like, to significantly increase muscle mass above and beyond the normal/average Standard Body Type One (BT1).

 As it stands now, no processes or set of variables have been openly identified to be able to test this theory.
 This is due to the fact that it would require knowing the exact amount of muscle/muscle mass on the specific human Body Type One (BT1) before heavy weightlifting began.
 On top of that, it would require being able to consistently track muscle mass added to the body over time.
 Although the technology (MRI) likely exists to do this, it is easier said than done.